FREQUENTLY ASKED QUESTIONS

 Annual Registration fees for Scouts in grades K-12 are $25 ($15 for Girl Scouts USA (GSUSA) and $10/girl annual fee to our GS council).

 Adult registration is $15 per member.
 We encourage each Girl Scout family to have at least one registered adult, which enables them to participate in Girl Scouts activities.

-In addition to the council fee, Hopkinton Girl Scouts also collects a service fee of $15 per Scout per year.
+In addition to the council fee, Hopkinton Girl Scouts also collects a town service fee of $15 per Scout per year.